-6. This policy applies to all volunteers and committee members.
+7. This policy applies to all volunteers and committee members.
 All volunteers are to be made aware of and read this policy during induction.
-Volunteers that fail to comply with our health and safety rules or procedures or do not carry out specific health and safety duty assigned to them will be regarded as being in breach of this Policy.
+Any volunteer that fails to comply with our health and safety rules or procedures or does not carry out specific health and safety duties assigned to them will be regarded as being in breach of this Policy.